dtl184/IRL-ILASP-Constraint-Inference/README.md

 To run, clone this repo and navigate to the new directory.
 Enter command `python main.py` to run the IRL-ILASP solver on the Towers of Hanoi trajectories and generate the smaller-disk constraint.
 ## 3. Future Work

 Future work on this project will entail discovering constraints in more complex environments.
-For example, the Proper Shopper environment https://github.com/dtl184/propershopper where agents must follows social norms in addition to completing tasks.
+For example, the Proper Shopper environment https://github.com/dtl184/propershopper where agents must follow social norms in addition to completing tasks.